rubystarashe/vue-css-custom-property/README.md

 ```

 ## Basic Usage
 Define customProperties options in components.
-It works only in the component with components data observing
+It only work in this component.
+And the data is observing
 ```html
 <script>
 export default {